protesilaos/my-website/_codelog/2022-07-24-report-issues-official-channels.md

 judge your skill level and will not discourage you from asking anything.
 There are no "stupid questions" and there is no need for you to be an expert on the subject matter.
 Please do not belittle yourself.
-This is a low stress environment that is open to everyone: I am here to help.
+This is a stress-free environment that is open to everyone: I am here to help.

 1. Every one of [my Emacs packages](https://protesilaos.com/emacs) has an official mailing list.
 All you need is to send an email.
 The